 While there are countless ways you can work on growing your business (and we’ve compiled our top 20 ways below) — choosing which strategies to work on requires a plan.
 The best growth marketing plan for your wellness business actually starts with defining the business outcomes you’d like to achieve.
 Once you have your business goals in mind, you can focus on the right strategies to help you accomplish them.
+Healthie’s all-in-one practice management software was made for nutrition professionals like you.
+Click here to learn about how our free starter plan can help you achieve these goals.

-To make the most of your time in 2021, we suggest you read through the business and marketing strategies below.
-We’ve broken down our nutrition practice growth guide into three categories: how to gain new clients for private practices, how to create new revenue streams for nutrition professionals, and how to expand your nutrition practice’s reach.
+To make the most of your time in 2022, we suggest you read through the business and marketing strategies below.
+We’ve broken down our nutrition practice growth guide into three categories: how to gain new clients for private practices, how to create new revenue streams for nutrition professionals, and how to expand your nutrition business's reach.
 Highlight the ones that resonate with you, and then schedule the time to work on each strategy.
 In the end, you’ll have a professional, and personalized growth marketing plan designed to take your business to the next level.

 Business Goal: Gain New Clients for your Nutrition Practice